azriel91/peace_website/content/blog/2023-02-17_compile_time_correctness_type_state.md

 struct Profile(String);
 ```

-We will compare a runtime safe builder API to a compile-time safe builder API:
+We will compare a runtime safe builder API to a compile-time safe builder API.

-* **Compile Time Safe:** `ProfileSelection` is a type parameter, and `builder.build()` is not callable until the profile is set, which alters the builder's type state.

 ### Runtime Safe